 We see that the variable MAX has indeed the value 3.
-There are two additional variables which have been defined by FORM itself.
+There are six additional variables which have been defined by FORM itself.
 Hence the trailing underscore which cannot be used in user defined names.
-The current version of FORM is shown in the variable VERSION and the name of the current program is given in the variable NAME.
+The current version of FORM is shown in the variable VERSION- and the name of the current program is given in the variable NAME-.
+For more about the system defined preprocessor variables see 1.1.